Gather like numbers

 Terms are numbers, so they work in the same way.
 The same letter combination means the same value.

-Using the values given/chosen for
+After you create an expression, use the values given/chosen for

 and